home-assistant/home-assistant.io/source/_integrations/android_ip_webcam.markdown

   default: IP Webcam
   type: string
 username:
   description: The username to access the phone.
+If username is specified then password must be also.
   required: inclusive
   type: string
 password:
   description: The password to access the phone.
+If password is specified then username must be also.
   required: inclusive
   type: string
 scan_interval: